In this “What is Google Cloud Platform” tutorial, we will be discussing the following topics:

 - Cloud SQL: A web service that allows you to create, configure, and use relational databases that live in Google Cloud.
 It maintains, manages, and administers your databases allowing you to focus on your applications and services.

-- Cloud Bigtable: A fast, fully managed, and a highly scalable NoSQL database service.
+- Cloud Bigtable: A fast, fully managed, and highly scalable NoSQL database service.
 It is designed for the collection and retention of data from 1 TB to hundreds of PB.

 - VPC: Virtual Private Cloud provides a private network with IP allocation, routing, and network firewall policies to create a secure environment for your deployments.

 - Cloud Load Balancing: It is a process of distributing workloads across multiple computing resources.
-This reduces the cost and maximizes the availability of the resources.
+This reduces the cost and maximizes the availability of resources.

 - Content Delivery Network: A geographically distributed network of proxy servers and their data centers.
 The goal here is to provide high availability and high performance by spatially distributing the service relating to end users.

-- BigQuery: Google BigQuery Service is a fully managed data analysis service that enables businesses to analyse Big Data.
+- BigQuery: Google BigQuery Service is a fully managed data analysis service that enables businesses to analyze Big Data.
 It features highly scalable data storage, the ability to perform ad-hoc queries, and the ability to share data insights via the web.

-- Google Cloud Datastore: A fully managed, schema less, non-relational datastore.
+- Google Cloud Datastore: A fully managed, schema-less, non-relational datastore.
 It supports atomic transactions and a rich set of query capabilities and can automatically scale up and down depending on the load.

-- Google Cloud Dataproc: A fast, easy-to-use and manage Spark and Hadoop service for distributed data processing.
+- Google Cloud Dataproc: A fast, easy-to-use, and manage Spark and Hadoop service for distributed data processing.
 With Cloud Dataproc, you can create Spark or Hadoop clusters, sized for your workloads precisely when you need them.